Should you get a Chinese Shar Pei?

 The Shar Pei is one of only

 6 basal breeds.
-These are ancient dog breeds who have very little mixed DNA, meaning they developed naturally and were not bred for a purpose by man.
-The other 5 basil breeds are: Basenji, Akita Inu, Finnish Spitz and the Eurasier.
+These basal breeds are ancient dog breeds that have very little mixed DNA, indicating that they developed naturally over time and were not specifically bred for a particular purpose by humans.
+Alongside the Shar Pei, the other five basal breeds are the Basenji, Saluki, Akita, Finnish Spitz and Eurasier.

 In ancient China